chedim/cliffhanger/README.md

 Class package name is constructed from the relative path of the file.
 The name of the file becomes the name of the class.
 Classes are automatically located and loaded during runtime using paths from `CLIFF_LIB` environment variable.
-This behavior can be overridden by redefining `cliffhanger class` datapoint.
+This behavior can be overridden by redefining `class` datapoint.
 Cliffhanger classes are arranged into a directed graph that is separate from application's data graph and can be accessed using the `a` keyword.
 When a class is assigned to a datapoint it inherits all associated datapoint definitions of that class.
-For example, basic class `sequence` defines associated datapoint `length`, which makes all sequences have a `length` datapoint that uses the same definitions as `sequence length` associated with them.
+For example, basic class `number` defines associated datapoint `size`, which makes all number have a `size` datapoint that (unless it was overriden for that specific object or class) uses the same definitions as `number size` associated with them.

 ### Basic classes
 Cliffhanger supports the following basic value classes: